grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Ruler

-This command will run against your Mimir, Grafana Enterprise Metrics, or Grafana Cloud Prometheus instance.
+This command will run against your Grafana Mimir, Grafana Enterprise Metrics, or Grafana Cloud Prometheus instance.
 It will fetch its rule groups and extract the Prometheus metrics used in the rule queries.
 The output is a JSON file.
 You can use this file with `analyse prometheus --ruler-metrics-file`.

 ```bash
 mimirtool analyse ruler --address=<url> --id=<tenant_id>